rw-dalai/javascript-introduction/30_JavaScript-VS-Java.md

 ### JavaScript

-- JavaScript has a `dynamic` and `weak type` system which means that variables can change types and allow type conversion between different data types.
+- **Dynamic Typed**: JavaScript has a `dynamic` and `weak type` system which means that variables can change types and allow type conversion between different data types.

 ```javascript
 let name = "John";